julisbf/100-days-of-code/log.md

 **Today's Progress**: Started with Vue.js course in Udemy.
 Watched Getting Started and using VueJS to Intereact with the DOM.

 **Thoughts:** In the last exercise point 4, it was confusing that you need it to leave empty the input in order to have a false statement, since the DOM returns a string and not a boolean.
 Still all the manipulation is a little confused but I think with more practice will get used it.
 Looking forward to build something with it.

+## R1D35 May 11, 2018
+**Today's Progress**: Continue with Vue.js course in Udemy.
+Watched Using Conditionals and Rendering Lists.

+**Thoughts:** Understood how to use conditionals and also how to looping through lists or objects.
+In the last exercise I had to combine conditionals and looping.

+## R1D36 May 12, 2018
+**Today's Progress**: Started to read Chapter 4 from Designing for Performance, Optimizing Markup and Styles.

+**Thoughts:** After everything I have read in this book, it's a good guidance when am working in any web project.

+## R1D37 May 13, 2018
+**Today's Progress**: Watched last episode season 1 of CSS Layout Land.

+**Thoughts:** Layouts not need to be boring anymore.
+CSS grid allows us to create different layouts, not just the column ones.